bbfrederick/picachooser/README.rst

 Usage
 -----

-\`\`\` bash usage: PICAchooser runmode [options]
+`` usage: PICAchooser runmode [options] ``

 A program to review (and alter) melodic component selections.

+positional arguments:

+runmode.
+Valid choices are
+"melodic", "groupmelodic", "aroma", and "fix".

+In melodic mode, the default output file is named "badcomponents.txt"; components flagged for removal will be written to MELODICDIR as comma separated integers.
+Component numbers start at 1 (for compatibility with fsl_regfilt).

+In groupmelodic mode, the default output file is named "goodcomponents.txt"; components which are worth keeping will be written to MELODICDIR as integers, one per line.
+Component numbers start at 0 (for compatibility with standard NIFTI array indexing).

+In aroma mode, the file
+"classified\_motion\_ICs.txt" must exist in the parent of MELODICDIR; by default the output will be written to "classified\_motion\_ICs\_revised.txt" in the same directory.
+Component numbers start at 1 (for compatibility with AROMA numbering convention).

+In fix
-positional arguments: runmode Analysis mode.
-Valid choices are "melodic", "aroma", and "fix".
-In melodic mode, the default output file is named "badcomponents.txt" and will be written to MELODICDIR as comma separated integers.
-In aroma mode, the file "classified\_motion\_ICs.txt" must exist in the parent of MELODICDIR; by default the output will be written to "classified\_motion\_ICs\_revised.txt" in the same directory.
-In fix mode, the default output file is named "hand\_labels\_noise.txt" and will be written to MELODICDIR as comma separated integers with square brackets surrounding the line.
+mode, the default output file is named "hand\_labels\_noise.txt" and will be written to MELODICDIR as comma separated integers with square brackets surrounding the line.
+Component numbers start at 1 (for compatibility with FIX numbering convention).

 optional arguments: -h, --help show this help message and exit

+Standard input file location specification:

+``--featdir FEATDIR``
-Standard input file location specification: --featdir FEATDIR The FEAT directory associated with this MELODIC run. --melodicdir MELODICDIR The .ica directory for this MELODIC run.
+The FEAT directory associated with this MELODIC run.

+``--melodicdir MELODICDIR``
+The .ica directory for this MELODIC run.

 Nonstandard input file location specification: --backgroundfile BGFILE The anatomic file on which to display the ICs (usually found in